rebelsky/sams-assorted-musings-reflections/decision-processes-2020-07-05.md

 ---

 **_Postscript_**: I found myself wondering whether I should post this musing.
-But then I remembered, "Transparency" is part of the the T in "THRIVE".
+But then I remembered, "Transparency" is part of the T in "THRIVE".
 [16]

 > Talk to Improve **Transparency**